 Increasing solar power whether at domestic or utility scale is a vital step towards a sustainable future.
 By harnessing the sun's energy, we reduce reliance on fossil fuels, have lower electricity bills, and decrease greenhouse gas emissions.
-Solar panels are affordable, efficient and long-lasting, making them accessible for many homeowners.
+Solar panels are increasingly affordable, efficient and long-lasting, making them accessible for many homeowners.

 Investing in solar power supports green jobs and stimulates the economy.
 Installing household solar means promotes cleaner air, a healthier planet, and a brighter future for all.
 Let's turn sunlight into savings and sustainability.
 Embrace solar power today for a better tomorrow.